Financial Information for Students

 The Ontario Work Study Program (OWSP) is a special program that gives students a chance to supplement their funding through working part-time on campus.
 You can earn about $106/week during your period of study without it affecting your OSAP entitlement and gain valuable experience at the same time.
 Many of these positions are advertised in the University's Career Centre.
 The deadline for applying for any work-study positions on campus is normally the end of October.

 Short-term emergency loans are available for graduate students who are facing an unanticipated emergency.
-Drop in to see a Student Services counsellor to see if you can qualify for a loan.
+Drop in to see a Student Engagement counsellor to see if you can qualify for a loan.

 Other Useful Websites